B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/05_existential.md

 </div>

-1. Define collection of numbers.
+1. Define the collection of numbers.
-2. Whether there is no odd element which means all elements are even.
+2. Whether there an odd element which means all elements are even.
-3. If there is no element grater than 6.
+3. If there is no element greater than 6.